 The 'Planet Money' team examines where ZIP Codes came from

-The holidays were busy for mail carriers because we were busy sending packages with those familiar five-digit codes.
-Well, our Planet Money team got curious, where did ZIP codes come from?
+The holidays were busy for mail carriers because we were busy sending packages with a familiar five-digit code.
+Our Planet Money team got curious, where did ZIP codes come from?
 Here's reporter Sally Helm.

 SALLY HELM, BYLINE: Most of us use ZIP codes without even thinking about them.
 But when they were first introduced in the 1960s, the public was not convinced.
 So the post office pulled out all the stops in advertisements and PSAs and songs.